 We had played hundreds of sets in the same front yard, my mom watching us through the grill, in between reading newspaper and knitting a sweater.
 Sometimes chatting with Dad, reminding him to buy fish and mustard oil from the market.
 My brother and I were fierce competitors, while Dad and sister played leisurely.
 Our dog Tiger would participate too: jumping and barking in excitement, licking our feet.
 Now instead of Tiger, it’s a beautiful Labrador, Nikki, who gets really upset if we don’t allow her to play a game with us.
 She would stand right in the middle, and as the match progresses, would run between us, keenly following the shuttlecock.

-As I type these words, thousand of miles away is my heart, my home and a bundle of memories.
+As I type these words, thousands of miles away is my heart, my home, and a bundle of memories.

 Linking to Monday Musing